marsrobertson/one-life-true-self/readme.md

 - In fact, I'll reduce my Telegram trolling one way or another.
 You'll still be able to find me in Github commits, technical discussions on Slack and in-depth post on the Forum.
 - I will vote to hire me with my own stack because I know it's in my own best interest as a person, as well as the PNK holder.
 - **DYOR**
-- Even if the outcome of the vote is "NO" I'm hopning to earn some PNK via [storytelling bounty](https://blog.kleros.io/kleros-storytelling-reward-program/).
+- Even if the outcome of the vote is "NO" I'm hoping to earn some PNK via [storytelling bounty](https://blog.kleros.io/kleros-storytelling-reward-program/).

 ### Applicable law
 - I'm originally from Europe.